openlawteam/tribute-ui/README.md

 Clone the https://github.com/openlawteam/molochv3-contracts repo and from the root open up a terminal, `npm ci`.

 Follow the instructions [here](https://github.com/openlawteam/molochv3-contracts/tree/master/docker) to setup and run the local graph-node.

+## GitHub Pages Deployments

+Deployments for the development environment are handled automatically with a GitHub Action:

+- `GitHub Pages development deployment`: push to `main` branch -> https://molochv3.org

 ---